louisdh/cub/README.md

 <a href="https://paypal.me/louisdhauwe"><img src="https://img.shields.io/badge/Donate-PayPal-green.svg?style=flat" alt="Donate via PayPal"/></a>
 </p>

-Cub is a scripting language.
+Cub is an **interpreted** scripting language inspired by Swift.
 This project includes a lexer, parser, compiler and interpreter.
 All of these are 100% written in Swift without dependencies.

-The syntax of Cub is inspired by Swift, and its feature set is akin to shader languages such as GLSL.
+Cub was derived from [Lioness](https://github.com/louisdh/lioness) (my first programming language).

-The standard library (abbreviated: stdlib) contains basic functions for number manipulation, including: max/min, ceil, floor, trigonometry, etc. However, more trivial functions, such as to calculate prime numbers, are not considered relevant for the standard library.
+The standard library (abbreviated: stdlib) contains basic functions for number manipulation, including: max/min, ceil, floor, trigonometry, etc.

 ## Source examples